 - Avoid refrigerated, uncooked seafood.
 Examples include seafood labeled nova style, lox, kippered, smoked or jerky.
 It's OK to eat smoked seafood if it's an ingredient in a casserole or other cooked dish.
 Canned and shelf-stable versions also are safe.

 - Understand local fish advisories.
 If you eat fish from local waters, pay attention to local fish advisories — especially if water pollution is a concern.
-If advice isn't available, limit the amount of fish from local waters you eat to 6 ounces (170 grams) a week and don't eat other fish that week.
+If you are uncertain about the safety of fish you have already eaten, don't eat any other fish that week.

 - Cook seafood properly.
 Cook fish to an internal temperature of 145 F (63 C).
 Fish is done when it separates into flakes and appears opaque throughout.
 Cook shrimp, lobster and scallops until they're milky white.
 Cook clams, mussels and oysters until their shells open.
 Discard any that don't open.